A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: The Rao--Blackwellization solution

 alternative representations of this estimator are

-where the $y_j$'s are the proposed \mh~moves, the $\frx_i$'s are the accepted $y_j$'s, $M$ is the number of accepted $y_j$'s till time $N$, and $\frn_i$ is the number of times $\frx_i$ appears in the sequence $(x^{(t)})_t$.
-The first representation is the one used by \cite{casella:robert:1996}, who integrate out the random elements of the outer sum given the sequence of $y_t$'s.
-The second representation is also found in \cite{sahu:zhigljavsky:1998, gasemyr:2002,sahu:zhigljavsky:2003}, and \cite{malefaki:iliopoulos:2008}, and is the basis for our construction.
+where the $y_j$'s are the proposed Metropolis--Hastings moves, the $\frx_i$'s are the accepted $y_j$'s, $M$ is the number of accepted $y_j$'s up to time $N$ and $\frn_i$ is the number of times $\frx_i$ appears in the sequence $(x^{(t)})_t$.
+The first representation is the one used by \citet{casellarobert1996}, who integrate out the random elements of the outer sum, given the sequence of $y_t$'s.
+The second representation is also found in \citet{sahuzhigljavsky1998}, \citet{gasemyr2002}, \citet{sahuzhigljavsky2003} and \citet{malefakiiliopoulos2008}, and is the basis for our construction.

-Let us first recall the basic properties of the pairs $(\frx_i,\frn_i)$, also found in the above references: \begin{lemma} The sequence $(\frx_i,\frn_i)$ satisfies \begin{enumerate} \item $(\frx_i,\frn_i)_i$ is a Markov chain; \item $\frx_{i+1}$ and $\frn_i$ are independent given $\frx_i$; \item $\frn_i$ is distributed as a geometric random variable with probability parameter
+Let us first recall the basic properties of the pairs $(\frx_i,\frn _i)$, also found in the above references. \begin{lemma} The sequence $(\frx_i,\frn_i)$ is such that: \begin{enumerate} \item$(\frx_i,\frn_i)_i$ is a Markov chain; \item$\frx_{i+1}$ and $\frn_i$ are independent given $\frx_i$; \item$\frn_i$ is distributed as a geometric random variable with probability parameter

-\item $(\frx_i)_i$ is a Markov chain with transition kernel $\tilde Q(\frx,\mathrm{d}y)=\tilde q(y|\frx)\mathrm{d}y$ and stationary distribution $\tilde \pi$ such that
+\item$(\frx_i)_i$ is a Markov chain with transition kernel $\tilde Q(\frx,{d}y)=\tilde q(y|\frx)\,{d}y$ and stationary distribution $\tilde\pi$ such that